jackyzha0/jackyzha0.github.io/content/thoughts/creation-vs-maintenance.md

 ## Incentivizing Maintenance
 *The Maintainers*: the individuals whose work keeps ordinary existence going rather than introducing novel things.
 Related to [paid open source](posts/paid-open-source.md), how do we incentivize maintenance?

+Is maintenance just the battle against the [tragedy of the commons](thoughts/tragedy-of-the-commons.md)?
+"Fundamentally, digital infrastructure has a free rider problem.
+Resources are offered for free, and everybody (whether individual developer or large software company) uses them, so nobody is incentivized to contribute back, figuring that somebody else will step in."
+[Source](https://techcrunch.com/2018/06/23/open-source-sustainability)

+Who are all the maintainers behind the thousands of libraries we depend on each day?
+Is maintenance a form of [Ghost Work](thoughts/articles/ghost-work.md)?

 Can we use [web3](thoughts/web3.md) to 'codify' maintenance as a value?
 Is maintenance inherently centralized (i.e. we need a centralized body to uphold a [public good](thoughts/public-goods.md))